kyleotoole91/ImageCompressor/README.md

 The installer can be downloaded from this link https://eireware.com

+This application has been published on Softpedia https://www.softpedia.com/get/Multimedia/Graphic/Digital-Photo-Tools/Turbo-Image-Compressor.shtml

-Please ignore the warning, the file is not dangerous, it simply hasn't been signed yet or downloaded enough times.
+Please ignore the smart screen warning, the file is not dangerous, it simply hasn't been signed yet or downloaded enough times.

 # License